ossf/scorecard-action/README.md

         with:
           results_file: results.sarif
           results_format: sarif
-          # Read-only PAT token.
+          # (Optional) Read-only PAT token for Branch-Protection check.
 To create it,
           # follow the steps in https://github.com/ossf/scorecard-action#pat-token-creation.
-          # Optional: Set the PAT to enable the Branch-Protection check.
           repo_token: ${{ secrets.SCORECARD_READ_TOKEN }}
           # Publish the results for public repositories to enable scorecard badges.
 For more details, see
           # https://github.com/ossf/scorecard-action#publishing-results.